 when new york stormed trump tower

-Jeremy Liebman photographed the thousands of demonstrators who gathered in New York to protest America’s new president-elect.
+Jeremy Liebman photographed the thousands of demonstrators who gathered in New York last night to protest America’s new president-elect.

 Michael Moore stood out in the crowd at New York's Union Square last night.
 Partly because he was wearing shorts in November and his luminous calves glistened in the dark and rain.
 Partly because he was well above the average age of the thousands of demonstrators who'd gathered there to march north to Trump Tower.
 Also: Moore was one of very few public figures who had predicted this would happen.

 "The UK had their Brexit, and this was our Brexit," he told a group of onlookers huddled around him with their cell phones held out.
 "But Britain chose to leave the European Union; America decided to leave America."
 Then he raised his own phone to broadcast a Facebook Live stream of the tide of demonstrators rolling up Broadway.
 People punched the air with signs that read "Dump Trump" and "Black Lives Matter," or walked arm in arm or hand in hand.
-We chanted, "Pussy grabs back!", "Hey, ho, Donald Trump has got to go!", and "Not our President!"
+They chanted, "Pussy grabs back!" and "Not our president!"

 North of Madison Square, the police — belts ringed with plastic handcuffs — tried to divert the stream, so the crowd moved across 30th Street to Broadway.
 Mid-stride and half-shouting, Elizabeth, 26, who had a neon green card sign and a nose ring, told me, "We won't stand for a racist, homophobic, sexist, xenophobic bigot in our White House, and just because he won the presidency, that doesn't mean we won't take the streets and fight back against everything that he stands for."

-Like many people, she emphasised that this protest was just the beginning.
-"We'll be active from today until the day that he leaves the White House," she said.
+Like many people, she emphasized that this protest was just the beginning: "We'll be active from today until the day that he leaves the White House."

 At Herald Square, I watched a young man in a beanie and scuffed-up Stan Smith sneakers get pinned to the ground by policemen.
 "Nothing to see here!" they yelled to a wall of watching protesters and their recording iPhones.
 Meanwhile, a silver-haired lady with a blowout and a leopard-print raincoat was trying to ask an officer for directions to the nearest bus stop.
 An elderly couple in fur-collared coats pushed through the crowd muttering about "young people" like cartoon villains.

 Further uptown, where storefronts were already shiny with Christmas decorations, Faith, 20, tried to put her fear into words.
 "I have a girlfriend and I'm scared that we won't have marriage equality in the next two years.
 That thought is absolutely terrifying.
-I have immigrant friends, I'm afraid their families could get taken away," she said.
+I have immigrant friends and I'm afraid their families could get taken away," she said.
 "Everything [Trump] stands for is something that the millennial generation is not for.
-We are the next leaders, we don't deserve this kind of future."
+We are the next leaders.
+We don't deserve this kind of future."